Certifiers Make Neural Networks Vulnerable to Availability Attacks: Threat Model

-A system's integrity describes how well it is performing its task under attack.
-For machine learning models, this usually equates to their \emph{utility}.
-When the original model is unable to make a robust prediction, there are several fallback options that ensure we get an output, even if its utility might drop compared to the original baseline.
+A system's integrity describes how well it is performing its task under attack, e.g., its classification accuracy.
+Many fallbacks can ensure we always get an output (preserving the system's availability), but their utility will drop compared to the primary model's baseline.